tomgeorge/eca/docs/features.md

 User can include contexts to the chat, which can help LLM generate output with better quality.
 Here are the current supported contexts types:

-- `file`: a file in the workspace, server will pass its content to LLM.
+- `file`: a file in the workspace, server will pass its content to LLM (Supports optional line range).
 - `directory`: a directory in the workspace, server will read all file contexts and pass to LLM.
 - `repoMap`: a summary view of workspaces files and folders, server will calculate this and pass to LLM.
 Currently, the repo-map includes only the file paths in git.

 ### Commands

-Eca supports commands that usually arer triggered via `/` in the chat, completing in the chat will show the known commands which include ECA commands and MCP prompts.
+Eca supports commands that usually arer triggered via `/` in the chat, completing in the chat will show the known commands which include ECA commands, MCP prompts and resources.

 ##  Completion